ofimbres/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/includes/introduction-event.md

             !!! note "You may be asked what program to open the solution with.
 Select **Visual Studio 2022**."

-## Project Connection String
+## Azure AI Foundry Project Endpoint

-Next, we log in to Azure AI Foundry to retrieve the project connection string, which the agent app uses to connect to the Azure AI Agents Service.
+Next, we log in to Azure AI Foundry to retrieve the project endpoint, which the agent app uses to connect to the Azure AI Agents Service.

 1. Navigate to the [Azure AI Foundry](https://ai.azure.com){:target="_blank"} website.
 2. Select **Sign in** and use the **Username** and **Password** found in the **top section** of the **Resources** tab in the lab environment.
 Click on the **Username** and **Password** fields to automatically fill in the login details.